Helping millions of people navigate the world of technology.

 Step 3: Re-insert the battery and boot your PC.
 After that, plug in the power cord and see if Windows can detect the battery.

 Battery drivers on your PC help Windows connect and communicate with your laptop’s battery.
 However, if those drivers aren’t functioning properly, Windows may fail to detect your laptop’s battery.
-You can try disabling the battery adapter and enabling it again to fix it.
+Here’s what you can do to fix that.

-Step 1: Right-click on the Start button and select Device Manager from the list.
+Step 1: Right-click on the Start icon and select Device Manager from the list.

-If re-enabling the battery driver doesn’t help, you can try updating it to see if that gets rid of the ‘No battery is detected’ message on Windows.
+If re-enabling the battery driver does not help, you can try updating it to see if that gets rid of the “No battery is detected” message on Windows.
 Here’s how.

 Step 2: Under Batteries, right-click on the battery adapter and select Update driver.

-BIOS (or Basic Input Output System) is the software esponsible for booting up your system correctly.
-At times, issues with your PC’s BIOS can also lead to the ‘No battery is detected’ message on Windows 11.
+At times, issues with your PC’s BIOS can also lead to the “No battery is detected” message on Windows 11.
 To fix it, you can try resetting the BIOS to its default settings.
-Here’s how.

 Step 1: Press the Windows key + S to open the search menu.
 Type in recovery options in the box and press Enter.